aaiyer/mmap-vecdeque/README.md

 # mmap-vecdeque

 `mmap-vecdeque` is a file-backed, memory-mapped, durable, and thread-safe double-ended queue (deque) for Rust.
 Unlike a normal `VecDeque`, operations aren't immediately durable.
-Instead, you can batch multiple insertions, deletions, etc. and then call `commit()` to atomically persist all changes to disk.
+Instead, you can batch multiple insertions, deletions, etc., and then call `commit()` to atomically persist all changes to disk.

 ## Key Features